pingooio/pingoo/docs/geoip.md

 You can download the latest GeoIP database that we provide for free here: [https://downloads.pingoo.io/geoip.mmdb.zst](https://downloads.pingoo.io/geoip.mmdb.zst)

-> Free geoip databases are updated once a month.
+> Free geoip databases are roughly updated once a month.
 Please feel free to [contact us](/contact) if you need a database updated daily.

 ## Database compression